Hydrodynamic gradient expansion in linear response theory: Discussion and outlook

+There are several important lessons that can be drawn from our work in relation to Bjorken flow.
+Firstly, since we did not impose any particular symmetry, we have shown that the position space hydrodynamic series can still diverge even in the absence of the highly constraining symmetries of boost-invariance.
+Secondly, while it is conceivable that nonlinear theories diverge due to a factorially growing number of transport coefficients at each order, here we show that this is not a necessary condition since we have at most two transport coefficients at each order and find divergence.
+Within an analogy with perturbative expansions in quantum mechanical systems dating back to~\cite{Heller:2013fn}, this is similar to renormalon rather than earlier anticipated instanton-related effects~\cite{Beneke:1998ui}.
+The continuation of these results in the presence of nonlinearities will be discussed in upcoming work \cite{ourupcomingstuff}.

+The issue of the convergence of the hydrodynamic gradient expansion is often conflated with the issue of applicability of hydrodynamics for modelling microscopic theories.
+We have shown that the former is determined by support in momentum space, however one can imagine a situation where nonhydrodynamic modes make a significant contribution in a microscopic theory even for states with support only at low momentum.
+Such a significant contribution would render hydrodynamics inapplicable even if convergent.
+On the other hand, even if a series diverges it can provide a good description when optimally truncated.
+These observations suggest that there is no connection between the two issues at the linear level.
+It should be noted that this work enables a comprehensive study of optimal truncation -- as a function of initial conditions -- which we leave to future work.

 It is very important that complete information about the nonhydrodynamic sector is encoded in the gradient series itself.
 In the case of an expanding plasma this is very beautifully expressed by the phenomenon of resurgence~\cite{Aniceto:2018bis}, which makes it possible to extract the form of the full solution from the asymptotic series~\cite{Heller:2015dha,Aniceto:2015mto,Aniceto:2018uik}.
-The integration constants necessary to describe any complete solution enter that procedure as transseries parameters.
 An analogous encoding of nonhydrodynamic data in the hydrodynamic sector is seen in the analytic continuation of dispersion relations~\cite{Withers:2018srf}.
-Generalizations of these ideas based on developments reported in this Letter are the subject of ongoing research~\cite{ourupcomingstuff}.
+Generalizations of these ideas based on developments reported in this article are the subject of~\cite{heller2020transseries,ourupcomingstuff}.